Working with files

 ------WebKitFormBoundaryQeFqWQPxCmHvCIyc

-The request body must be sent in the multipart/form-data format and must include the required field file, where the file is transmitted in binary form.
+The request body must be submitted in multipart/form-data format and must include the required field file, where the file is transmitted in binary form.
 The file name specified in multipart/form-data is ignored: the server uses the value of the fileName parameter from the uploadFile request.

-If the file has a preview, it must be placed in the form in the preview field.
-If the file has a preview, it should be passed in the preview field, where it is also transmitted in binary form.
-The preview name must differ from the main file name.
+If a file has a preview, it should be placed in the form in the preview field.
+If a file has a preview, it must be passed in the preview field, where it is also transmitted in binary form.
+The preview name must be different from the main file name.

-Sending images with a transparent background (stickers) in WebP format is supported.
-To do this, you need to specify Content-Type: sticker/webp for the file field in multipart/form-data.
+Sending images with transparent backgrounds (stickers) in WebP format is supported.
+To achieve this, set the Content-Type to sticker/webp for the file field in multipart/form-data.

 Response:

-If the upload is successful, the HTTP server will respond with the code 200 OK:
+In the case of a successful upload, the HTTP server will respond with code 200 OK:

 HTTP/1.1 200 OK